EnergyInnovation/eps-docs/docs/models/us.md

   * Subsidies per unit capacity or per unit electricity supplied from grid batteries
   * Percent change in share of EVs used for grid balancing
   * Additional subsidies for CCS
+  * Subsidies for the production of EV batteries
 * Bug Fixes
   * Quantization fix to avoid small policy effects in BAU case for Change in Energy Export Revenue graph in some cases
   * Fix to tracking of industry CCS for process vs. energy-related emissions
   * Fix that prevents the variable for BAU max new elec output still buildable falling below 0 in rare use cases
   * Corrected double counting of petroleum products in primary energy graphs
 * Data Updates
-  * Updated to the Energy Information Administration's Annual Energy Outlook 2023 Reference scenario
+  * Updated to the Energy Information Administration's Annual Energy Outlook 2023 Reference Scenario
   * Updated to use the National Renewable Energy Laboratory's Annual Technology Baseline 2023
   * Updated to use updated PRIMAP database for process CO2 emissions
   * Updated BAU to reflect components of the Inflation Reduction Act (see documentation included in model download folder)